Spike in Nebraska unemployment claims amid coronavirus outbreak a precursor of things to come

 Samii Robey, with the UNO Outdoor Adventure Center, pressure washes the holds for the rock-climbing wall at UNO on Thursday, March 19, 2020.
 The OVC regularly cleans the holds, but with everything shutdown on campus, they decided to take advantage of the downtown and clean them now.

-Chloe Corbett and Samuel Stevens stand behind a piece of tape six feet from Chris Stungis, a records clerk, while picking up their marriage license at the Douglas County Clerk, Marriage License Office in Omaha on Thursday, March 19, 2020.
-The Marriage License office is issuing new marriage licenses by appointment only, and only for ceremonies that are scheduled within two weeks to help slow the spread of novel coronavirus.
-Corbett and Stevens are getting married on Saturday with exclusively immediate family invited.
-"We've replanned an entire wedding in two days," Stevens said.
-"But we're getting married, and that's what is important."
+Chloe Corbett and Samuel Stevens stand behind a piece of tape 6 feet from Chris Stungis, a records clerk, while picking up their marriage license.
+Due to coronavirus concerns, all Homestead Exemption help sites are closed.

-Chris Stungis, a records clerk, steps back six feet as Chloe Corbett and Samuel Stevens come to the counter to verify information on their marriage license at the Douglas County Clerk, Marriage License Office in Omaha on Thursday, March 19, 2020.
-The Marriage License office is issuing new marriage licenses by appointment only, and only for ceremonies that are scheduled within two weeks to help slow the spread of novel coronavirus.
+Chris Stungis, a records clerk, steps back 6 feet as Chloe Corbett and Samuel Stevens come to the counter to verify information on their marriage license at the Douglas County Clerk’s Office on Thursday.
+The office is issuing new marriage licenses by appointment only, and only for ceremonies that are scheduled within two weeks to help slow the spread of novel coronavirus.
 Corbett and Stevens are getting married on Saturday with exclusively immediate family invited.
-"We've replanned an entire wedding in two days," Stevens said.
-"But we're getting married, and that's what is important."
+“We’ve replanned an entire wedding in two days,” Stevens said.
+“But we’re getting married, and that’s what is important.”

 Emily Moody plays tag with her daughter Janie, 5, as their miniature golden doodle, Wrigley, joins them for "recess" in the family's yard on Wednesday.
 The family has a daily schedule to help navigate as they stay home amid the coronavirus outbreak.